 - Autism and Sensory

-- Other courses include those identified in the School Improvement Plan.
+- Other courses include those identified in the School Development Plan.

 What specialist services and experts are available or accessible by the school/setting?